52 Types of Beetles in Washington State

 24. Fire-colored Beetle

-This flashy beetle is native to Asia, but you can find it right here in Western Washington.
+This flashy beetle is native to Asia but can be found here in Western Washington.
 The bright-red beetles are usually found on conifers and particularly like to stay near rotting logs and dying trees.

 For these reasons, it is considered a pest; however, some Fire-colored Beetles are kept as pets due to their striking coloration.